 One (1) credit (or two semesters) of Fine Arts coursework is required for graduation.
-Currently, any member of the Class of 2019 who is in the College Prep/DeLaSalle or Honors/Academy Scholars program is scheduled for a new introductory course entitled Fine Arts (indicated as course 318 on your son’s schedule).
+Currently, any member who is in the College Prep/DeLaSalle or Honors/Academy Scholars program is scheduled for the Fine Arts course (indicated as course 318 on your son’s schedule).

 Fine Arts (1/2 credit) is a combination of art, music, and theatre that will serve as an entryway into the Fine Arts curriculum at Saint Patrick High School.
 Every six weeks of the course will be devoted to one of the three arts areas.
 This will provide the students with an informed and experienced perspective on each area so that the student can make his second half-credit fine arts course choice more confidently.
 The class is structured to provide the students a creative education.
 If your son does not have any background in the Fine Arts, then this course is best for him.
 You do not need to do anything further with regard to a fine arts selection.

 For those students who have had previous exposure to one of the areas in the Fine Arts, we offer the following alternatives for this Fine Arts course.
 Please note that all of these courses earn 1.0 credit, so your son will need to take the Microsoft Office Applications I course during the summer to create room in his schedule for any of these courses.

 Men’s Choir (1 credit) Students will concentrate on the mechanics of singing through proper breathing and tone production.
 The students will continue to grow in their understanding of sight-singing and tonal memory, as well as reading from page music.
 Note that an honor’s section of chorus is available by audition.
 For more information about Men’s Chorus, please contact Mr. Mark Wozniczka at 773-282-8844 ext.
 262 or firstname.lastname@example.org.